faster-cpython/benchmarking-public/results/bm-20230427-3.12.0a4-d595911/bm-20230427-pythonperf2-x86_64-mdboom-nogil_d595911-3.12.0a4-d595911-vs-3.11.0.md

 | Geometric mean           | (ref)                                                        | 1.02x slower                                                         |

 Benchmark hidden because not significant (7): mypy2, deltablue, pickle, sqlglot_optimize, html5lib, logging_format, django_template
-Ignored benchmarks (8) of /home/runner/work/benchmarking/benchmarking/results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, dask, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, tornado_http
+Ignored benchmarks (8) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, dask, flaskblogging, gunicorn, pylint, sqlalchemy_declarative, sqlalchemy_imperative, tornado_http

+# HPT report

+- Reliability score: 99.90% likely to be slow
+- 90% likely to have a slowdown of 1.02x
+- 95% likely to have a slowdown of 1.02x
+- 99% likely to have a slowdown of 1.01x